-Florence is the capital of the Italian Renaissance and it has some pretty spectacular points of interest.
-It is also the capital of Tuscany and it is located about 280km (173 miles) north of Rome and 310 km (192 miles) south of Milan.
-Florence, Firenze in Italian, it is very easy to reach by train.
-The main train station “Firenze Santa Maria Novella” is conveniently located right downtown, walking distance from all the major attractions.
+Florence is the capital of the Italian Renaissance, and it has some pretty spectacular points of interest.
+It’s also the capital of Tuscany and located about 280km (173 miles) north of Rome, and 310 km (192 miles) south of Milan.

 The Medici Family ruled over Florence and Tuscany for almost three centuries giving this city some of the most beautiful and famous monuments in the world.

-If you are planning a trip to Florence consider spending in this city at least 3 nights.
+If you are planning a trip to Florence, consider spending in this city at least three nights.

-This painting museum is probably one of the most famous in the world.
+The Uffizi Gallery is a museum of antique paintings and is probably one of the most famous in the world.
 The gallery is located near the Palazzo Vecchio (City Hall) right in the center of the city.
-The entrance cost €20.00 plus the €4.00 entrance reservation.
-Also if you are planning to visit Pitti Palace and the Duke Gardens, it is more convenient to buy the 3 days pass that covers all the 3 monuments for €38.00 plus €4.00 reservation fee.
+The entrance cost is €20.00 plus the €4.00 entrance reservation.
+Also, if you are planning to visit Pitti Palace and the Duke Gardens, you may find that it’s more convenient to buy the 3-day pass that covers all the three monuments for €38.00 plus €4.00 reservation fee.

-It is advisable to buy the tickets in advance to skip the huge lines at the ticket office.
+I recommend buying the tickets in advance to skip the massive lines at the ticket office.
 The Gallery is open every day from 8:15 am to 6:50 pm.

 Lastly, if this is your first visit, it can be a good idea to take a guided tour because the exhibit can be slightly overwhelming.

-This is probably one of the most iconic bridges in the world.
-The bridge has many jewelry stores built on it.
-It is the only original bridge left in the city.
-All of the other bridges in Florence were rebuilt after world war 2.
-In fact the german troops destroyed all the bridges in Florence to stop the Allied troops.
-However, they did not dare to bomb Ponte Vecchio because it was too beautiful.
+Ponte Vecchio is probably one of the most iconic bridges in the world.
+An icon, this bridge has many jewelry stores built on it.
+Further, it’s the only original bridge left in the city.
+Unfortunately, all the other bridges in Florence were bombed by the Germans to stop the allied troops in world war 2.
+Then, they were rebuilt shortly after the way.
+However, they did not dare to bomb the Ponte Vecchio because it was too beautiful.

-Palazzo Vecchio (The old Palace) is Florence City Hall.
-It is situated on the Piazza Della Signoria.
+Palazzo Vecchio (The Old Palace) is the Florences’ City Hall and indeed, a must-see and do!
+The Palazzo Vecchio is situated on the Piazza Della Signoria.
 You can easily recognize this palace by its clock tower.
-It is open for a visit:

 - October to March: from 9:00 am to 7:00 pm except for Thursday that is open from 9:00 am to 2:00 pm